 There’s ziplining; then, there’s a zip adventure.
 The difference?
 A zipline usually takes you from Point A to Point B and the thrill is gone.
 A zip adventure is a series of ziplines, totaling up to a mile long.
 Adventures Unlimited offers a series of ziplines that take you on a treetop tour of Northwest Florida’s Wolfe and Coldwater Creeks.
 Adventures range from $80 to $130 and take anywhere from two to five hours.

-Tower Climbing: Big Lagoon State Park is 655 acres of activities for everyone.
-Take in the natural surroundings and meet the local residents like Blue Herons and hawks, kayak through the salt marshes or fish.
+If zipping from platform to platform is not your speed, but you still want the view, then you should check out the tower at Big Lagoon State Park.
+Big Lagoon State Park is 655 acres of activities for everyone.
+Take in the natural surroundings and meet the residents like Blue Herons and hawks, kayak through the salt marshes or fish.
 Be sure to walk to and climb the three-story observation tower for breathtaking views of the park and the Intracoastal Waterway.
 On your walk back, stop by Long Pond, known for alligator sightings.
 Entrance fees to the park are $6 per vehicle.

 For explorers seeking the rare and unique, patience and poise are key while journeying through one of the Pensacola Bay Area’s many nature trails.
 Tarkiln Bayou Preserve State Park boasts the extraordinary, carnivorous white-top pitcher plant.
-It’s also where the world’s greatest concentration of insect-eating pitcher plants species can be seen.
+It’s also where the world’s greatest concentration of insect-eating pitcher plant species can be seen.
 More than 280 species of birds can be seen along the trails of the Gulf Islands National Seashore, including spotted sandpipers, osprey, herons, warblers and plunging gannets.
 Part of the Great Florida Birding Trail, ECUA Bayou Marcus Wetlands features nearly 8,000 feet of boardwalk through wetlands where Swamp, Song and White-throated Sparrows exploit the weedy edges and Brown-headed Nuthatches and Pine Warblers call from the adjacent pinewoods.

 Big Lagoon State Park boasts unique birds such as Common Loons, Great Blue Heron and Yellow-billed Cuckoos.
 Located on the University of West Florida campus, the Edward Ball Nature Trail provides a glimpse at wintering Blue-winged Teal, Hooded Merganser, Bufflehead and the odd Groove-billed Ani.
 Pensacola Beach plays host to the Footprints in the Sand – Eco Trail where visitors can learn about native plant and animal life through educational signs posted at key locations across the beach, each one focusing on a different ecological topic.